Siege of Sarajevo: Convictions by the ICTY

 On 5 December 2003, the International Criminal Tribunal for the former Yugoslavia (ICTY) convicted the first commander of the Sarajevo-Romanija Corps, General Stanislav Galić, of the shelling and sniper terror campaign against Sarajevo, including the first Markale massacre.
 Galić was sentenced to life imprisonment for the crimes against humanity during the siege.

-In the case against Stanislav Galić, the prosecution alleged in an opening statement that:
+In the case against Galić, the prosecution alleged in an opening statement that:

 In 2007, General Dragomir Milošević, who replaced Galić as commander of the Sarajevo-Romanija Corps, was found guilty of the shelling and sniper terror campaign against Sarajevo and its citizens from August 1994 to late 1995, including the second Markale massacre.
 He was sentenced to 29 years in prison.
 The ICTY concluded that the Markale town market was hit on 28 August 1995 by a 120 mm mortar shell fired from Sarajevo-Romanija Corps positions.

-In 2011, the former Chief of the General Staff of the Yugoslav Army, General Momčilo Perišić, was sentenced to 27 years in prison for aiding and abetting murder because the Yugoslav army under his supervision provided "large-scale logistic support in ammunition, fuel and spare parts" as well as "necessary expert assistance" to the VRS during the siege.
+In 2011, the former Chief of the General Staff of the Yugoslav Army, General Momčilo Perišić, was sentenced to 27 years in prison for aiding and abetting murder because the army under his supervision provided "large-scale logistic support in ammunition, fuel and spare parts" as well as "necessary expert assistance" to the VRS during the siege.
 According to an estimate of the Main Staff from 1994, the VRS received about 25 million bullets and over 7,500 shells from the Yugoslav army to wage the war in Bosnia.
-However, the judges ruled that Perišić did not have effective control over the VRS officers, who largely fought independently of his instructions yet still received payment and benefits from Belgrade.
+However, the judges ruled that Perišić did not have effective control over the VRS officers, who largely fought independently of his instructions, yet still received payment and benefits from Belgrade.
 In 2013, Perišić's conviction was overturned and he was released from prison.

-Bosnian Serb leader Radovan Karadžić was sentenced to life in prison.
+In 2016, Republika Srpska leader Radovan Karadžić was found guilty of the Srebrenica massacre as well as 10 counts of war crimes and crimes against humanity.
+He was sentenced to 40 years imprisonment.
+In 2019, the appeal he filed against his conviction was rejected and the sentence was increased to life imprisonment.

-Finally, on 22 November 2017, general Ratko Mladić was sentenced to life in prison.
+On 22 November 2017, general Ratko Mladić was also sentenced to life imprisonment after being found guilty on 10 counts.